Learn How to Lead Using Your CliftonStrengths

 There is no perfect balance of the four domains required for success.

 Oftentimes when people review their CliftonStrengths 34 results, they look immediately for weaknesses or things to fix.
 Sometimes this includes reviewing their CliftonStrengths domains results and identifying a lack of balance across the four.

 The goal is not to be more balanced across the four domains as an individual.
 The goal is to use the domains to enhance your ability to use CliftonStrengths to make sense of the world around you.

 The CliftonStrengths domains are helpful when working with teams and in partnerships.

-Sometimes, you need a team whose more balanced across the four domains.
+Sometimes, you need a team that's more balanced across the four domains.
 The domains can cause invaluable conversations among teams about who is strong in particular domains and how they can apply that to help the team succeed.

 And at their core, teams are made up of partnerships.
 The domains help people better understand those they rely on and how to be a better partner to those that rely on them.